numlord17/dateIsBefore/README.md

 The first integer in each pair represents the month and will be a value between 1 and 12 (1 for January, 2 for February, etc, up to 12 for December).
 The second integer in each pair represents the day of the month (a value between 1 and 31).
 One date is considered to come before another if it comes earlier in the year.

+Other Requirements:
+1. Submit this to a new repository called "dateIsBefore"
+2. Your code must live in a file named "Main.java".
+3. Your code must compile
+4. Your code must meet the requirements listed up above.

 Below are sample calls on the method.

 <table>